hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/set-operators.md

     .execute();
 ```

-Nested operators do include a SELECT query as a parameters.
+Nested set operators do include a SELECT query as a parameters.
 This nested query can be as simple as
 as plain SELECT or can include any number of variations, including full SELECT syntax, and more nested
 subqueries.
 For example: